KavenArango/MeltWater_Project/README.md

 * Trade-off: the program will not delete the raw doucments from inside the Non-redacted documents since it is unknown if the files are back-up somewhere and its unknown if the program had any issues during the redaction process

+* Issue: Program is over engineered and did not need all the code it has

+* Issue: Variable name and functions are long and complicated

 * Issue: Speed may have been sacrificed, due to my lack of in-depth knowledge of the language with functions is more difficult.

 * issue: No paramater validation is occuring at any point in the program.